 However, it is necessary to find a proper balance here.
 One can easily go overboard by focusing entirely on the customer.
 Who here hasn’t heard of the adage, “the customer is always right,”?
 Unfortunately, people tend to interpret it to mean that the customer gets to have their way in everything a business does.
 This usually creates an imbalance where the business becomes stunted.
 Angry customers become the norm and the workforce is exhausted because of this awkward stunting.
 It creates an unhealthy cycle where growth is very slow.

 On the other hand, some businesses fall on the other side of the spectrum.
 They do everything they wish to do without considering the customer.
-This approach is more self-centred with more focus on the wants, wishes, and desires of the business instead of the customers.
+This approach is more self-centered with more focus on the wants, wishes, and desires of the business instead of the customers.
 In such a case, it ends up crushing the business’s growth as well since the customers are going to flock to other businesses that are listening and ready to deliver on the promises this particular business failed to live up to.

 As stated, a balance is needed and, in this day, and age, more and more businesses understand this aspect.
 The best part is that marketing trends all point to major growth and benefits for businesses that do adopt this approach.
 In the current marketplace, your customers are going to be the game changers, which can allow your business to reach newer heights with ease.